“Eat - Run - Sleep” - 113 km

 Pacers will be permitted on the course but must be registered as support crew.
 This is because of our emergency response plan and abilities to respond to and track "unknown" runners on course.
 The support crew pass guarantees your crew access to all aid stations and we encourage you use that opportunity for event-time support.
-More information on how to get a crew pass will be posted in the spring.

 A mandatory gear list will be posted on the news page up to a month prior to the event.
 Mandatory gear may include:

 Water bottles or hydration devices